line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-If an HTTP POST request with a ``Content-Type: x-www-form-urlencoded`` is received and no `@Param`_ value appears in the path pattern, Armeria will aggregate the received request and decode its body as a URL-encoded form.
+If an HTTP POST request with a ``Content-Type: x-www-form-urlencoded`` is received and no :api:`@Param` value appears in the path pattern, Armeria will aggregate the received request and decode its body as a URL-encoded form.
 After that, Armeria will inject the decoded value into the parameter.

 .. code-block:: java